MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 #### Single Responsibility

 Robert C Martin described this concept being based on the principle of cohesion, as described by Tom Demarco in his book **Structured Analysis and System Specification**.

+Tom Demarco had a few things to say on cohesion.

+- Cohesion is a measure of the strength of association of the elements inside a module.
+- A highly cohesive module is a collection of statements and data items that should be treated as a whole because they are so closely related.

+Robert C Martin said SINGLE RESPONSIBILITY - Tom Demarco never mentioned a specific number.

+Cohesion is one of the things that people struggle with.

 #### References